Johann Friedrich Dietler: Biography

 From 1822 to 1833 he was in Paris to continue his training under Antoine-Jean Gros, and copied the Old Masters in the Louvre.
 He later worked under Léopold Robert in Venice, Italy from 1834 to 1835.
-After spending some time in Geneva, he finally settled in Berne, where he worked primarily as a portrait painter and was very popular among the patricians there, as well as in Solothurn, Freiburg and Basel.
+After spending some time in Geneva, he finally settled in Bern, where he worked primarily as a portrait painter and was very popular among the patricians there, as well as in Solothurn, Freiburg and Basel.
 He often painted from small photographs of his subjects, but was very concerned that photography would put portrait painters out of work.

-For several years, he taught at the Berne Art School, where his students included Ernst Stückelberg and Friedrich Walthard.
-He died in Berne on May 4, 1874.
+For several years, he taught at the Bern Art School, where his students included Ernst Stückelberg and Friedrich Walthard.
+He died in Bern on May 4, 1874.